rawiriblundell/sh_libpath/CONTRIBUTING.md

 This practise should be heavily discouraged.

 Each library file should be as self-contained as possible, and should try as much as possible not to require the inclusion of any other library.
-This ultimately keeps the end-user interface simple, it ultimately keeps the core functions of `import()` and `from()` simple, it improves code re-use for derivative works, and it doesn't bog the codebase down with frustrating and highly obnoxious namespacing.
+This ultimately keeps the end-user interface simple, it ultimately keeps simple the core functionality of `include()`, it improves code re-use for derivative works, and it doesn't bog the codebase down with frustrating and highly obnoxious namespacing.

 ## The Unofficial Strict Mode